metno/weatherapi-docs/docs/doc/locationforecast/HowTO.md

 This endpoint will be end-of-lifed in the future **[Why?]**, and clients should migrate to one of the other two endpoints.

+# Requests

+Use max 4 decimals in lat/lon coordinates; anything more than that will return a 400 Bad Request.